lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 }
 ```

-This method extracts indices, positions and texture coordinates from a GLTF primitive by calling the `appendMeshPrimitive`.
+This function extracts indices, positions and texture coordinates from a GLTF primitive by calling the `appendMeshPrimitive`.
 It also
 associates the mes with its material.
-Each primitive will have a pointer to the associated material the vertices, we need to
+Each primitive will have a pointer to the associated material the vertices, we need to get the index
-get the index of that material in the list that we constructed previously taking that pointer as a input.
-This what the
+of that material in the list that we constructed previously taking that pointer as a input.
+This what the `materialIndexFromPtr` function
-`materialIndexFromPtr` function does:
+does:

 ```zig
 fn materialIndexFromPtr(